Dunkin’ Boston Kreme Donut

 • Gum Blend includes cellulose gum, guar gum, acacia gum, carrageenan, and xanthan gum.

-Potassium Sorbate – used in the Chocolate Icing – is an inorganic, chemical additive used to preserve foods.
-It’s an odorless salt that is manufactured from sorbic acid and potassium hydroxide.
+Potassium sorbate is an inorganic, odorless salt that is manufactured from sorbic acid and potassium hydroxide.
+In food production, the chemical additive is primarily used as a preservative.

-The purpose of using potassium sorbate is to inhibit the growth of molds, yeast, and fungi, which in turn helps to increase the shelf life of processed foods.
+The additive inhibits the growth of molds, yeast, and fungi, which in turn increases the shelf life of processed foods.

 Allergens